RedHatInsights/frontend-components/packages/inventory/doc/props.md

 *boolean | string[]*

 You can disable default columns.
 If you set this prop to `true`, then all the default columns are disabled.
-Or you can provide an array of keys to disable just specific ones: `[ 'display_name', 'last_seen' ]`.
+Or you can provide an array of keys to disable just specific ones: `[ 'display_name', 'last_seen' ]`. **This prop is working only with `columns` prop!** If you are changing columns via reducer, nothing changes.
+But you should consider migrating your application to use the prop.

 ## ref